Take Off Your Pants and Jacket: Recording

+The band later acknowledged that Take Off Your Pants and Jacket was shaped by label pressure to replicate the commercial success of Enema of the State.
+DeLonge said the pressure prevented the album from taking any "creative leaps [or] bounds," recalling that the band had begun bringing additional equipment into the studio in hopes of expanding its sound before rushing to complete the record.
+He later described the band's 2003 untitled album as the more ambitious work they had originally intended to make.
+Barker similarly said the album was completed under a contractual deadline before the band was "ready to be in the studio"; he noted the album was turned in before the band felt it was ready, explaining that they wanted more time to experiment in the studio.
+Despite the pressure, the band's sense of humor remained intact: when MCA executives visited San Diego to hear the new material, blink-182 jokingly pretended that the only songs they had recorded were "Fuck a Dog" and "When You Fucked Hitler" (later rewritten as "When You Fucked Grandpa"), leaving the executives "incredulous," according to DeLonge.

 In 2013, Hoppus referred to Take Off Your Pants and Jacket as the "permanent record of a band in transition ... our confused, contentious, brilliant, painful, cathartic leap into the unknown."
 The creative struggle was evident from the outset.
 Hoppus loved everything regarding Enema of the State—including the music videos and live show—and "wanted to do it again," hoping to create a bigger, better and louder follow-up.
 DeLonge's guitar style was becoming dirtier and heavier; Arpeggiated guitar hooks became frenetic 1/16th note spasms," observed Hoppus.
 Meanwhile, drummer Travis Barker's were imbued a sense of hip hop and heavy metal into his technique.
 Hoppus felt his lyricism was largely darker and more introspective: "love songs became broken love songs," he remembered.
 DeLonge rewrote some of his lyrics after listening to songs by Alkaline Trio, feeling as though he needed to elevate himself.
 Hoppus remembered that it was the first time the three had worked in opposition to one another, and noted that the sessions sometimes prompted arguments.
 He felt that the sessions created an unspoken competition between him and DeLonge, between who could write the superior lyrics: "Our confidence and insecurity begat some heated differences, sometime to the point where we had to leave rooms and cool down," he said in 2013.
 Finn helped to resolve these situations by offering fresh insights and good humor.